alabou/NMOS-MatroxOnly/NMOS With Natural Groups.md

 ## Senders

-The `<group-index>` value for a Sender "urn:x-nmos:tag:grouphint/v1.0" tag MUST be unique among the various groups of Senders within a Device.
+The `<group-name> <group-index>` value for a Sender "urn:x-nmos:tag:grouphint/v1.0" tag MUST be unique among the various groups of Senders within a Device.
 The groups of Senders SHOULD be considered independent of the groups of Receivers within a Device.
 Identical `<group-name> <group-index>` groups for Senders and Receivers have no special meaning and are allowed.

 ## Receivers

-The `<group-index>` value for a Receiver "urn:x-nmos:tag:grouphint/v1.0" tag MUST be unique among the various groups of Receivers within a Device.
+The `<group-name> <group-index>` value for a Receiver "urn:x-nmos:tag:grouphint/v1.0" tag MUST be unique among the various groups of Receivers within a Device.
 The groups of Receivers SHOULD be considered independent of the groups of Senders within a Device.
 Identical `<group-name> <group-index>` groups for Senders and Receivers have no special meaning and are allowed.

 ## Controllers